Maximilian55/obsidian-to-notion/README.md

     - maybe we read the .md file, and try to break the formatted ## stuff into blocks, and apply the formatting to a json property
 - handle the "Long name" property for organizations
 - how to handle matching the names of related properties
+    - currently, is there is no match, that property is not added (no new page made)
     - do we want to create pages in the related dbs if they do not exist
     - do we add a property to the obsidian relations that has the db_id for the proper notion db?
         - example